agkr234/OBSAutoQLRefresher/README.md

   - the lower the value is, the more often it checks.
 But not recommended since setting it to lower results in more load on a game server.

 - Blink Speed (ms) [value]
-  - how fast the targeted screen turns off and on when refreshing.
+  - how fast the targeted screen is turned off and on when refreshing.
   - If you set it to extremely lower value, the screen may remain frozen even if it refreshes.

 - Disable the script when Quake Live is not running [checkbox]